AttissNgo/AttissNgo/README.md

 🛰 Smart contract developer at [Nebulai](https://nebulai.com/)
 ⚡️ Enjoy working in Solidity, love working in Rust 🦀
-🌱 I'm currently working towards becoming a web3 security researcher ⚔️
+🌱 Web3 security is everything ⚔️

 💬 Talk to me about
-* web3 security
 * zero-knowledge proofs
 * decentralized identity
 * scaling solutions
-* account abstraction
 * rethinking UX in a web3 context

 <!--